UC-Davis-molecular-computing/scadnano-python-package/doc/index.rst

 **Important**

 All ``cadnanov2`` designs can be imported to scadnano.
-However **not all scadnano designs can be imported to cadnanov2**; to be exportable to ``cadnanov2`` a scadnano design need to comply with the following constraints:
+However **not all scadnano designs can be imported to cadnanov2**; to be exportable to ``cadnanov2`` a scadnano design need to comply with the following constraints.
+First, the scadnano field :data:`Helix.idx` is the same as the cadnano notion og helix `num`.
+We define the "row number" of a helix to be the order in which it appears in the dict :data:`Design.helices`.
+A :class:`Helix` could have a different index from row, for example if one created a design with two helices with indices 0 and 2, then helix 2 (if appearing last) would have index 1 but row number 2.

 * The design cannot feature any :class:`Loopout` or :class:`Extension`, since these are not concepts that exist in ``cadnanov2``.
 * Following ``cadnanov2`` conventions, helices with **even** number must have their scaffold going **forward** and helices with **odd** number **backward**.
-* If you use paranemic crossovers (i.e. crossovers where the domains before and after the crossover are in the same direction), the helices' row number (i.e. not the helices' indexes but their y coordinate) of the domains must have the same parity, meaning both even or both odd, for example rows 0 and 2, or 1 and 3, but not 0 and 1.
+* If you use paranemic crossovers (i.e. crossovers where the domains before and after the crossover are in the same direction), the helices' row number of the two domains being connected by the crossover must have the same parity, meaning both even or both odd, for example rows 0 and 2, or 1 and 3, but not 0 and 1.

 Also note that maximum helices offsets can be altered in a ``scadnano`` to ``cadnanov2`` conversion as ``cadnanov2``